micmejia/bible-dump/AMPC/Nahum/Nah 1.md

-But with an [^b]overrunning flood He will make a full end of [Nineveh's very] site and pursue His enemies into darkness.
+But with an overrunning flood He will make a full end of [Nineveh's very] site and pursue His enemies into darkness.